mryap/fierce-robin/src/pages/about.md

 Use my diverse skills, knowledge and experience as Digital Web Analyst, WordPress Developer, Online Marketing Assistant and Webmaster to help organisations to build online success with Digital Analytics and Conversion Optimization.

-I have over 10-years experience in the internet industry.
+I have <mark>10-years experience</mark> in the internet industry.
 In my various role, I have worked with a diverse range of companies on internet-related projects with emphasis on developing websites and managing online marketing activities.

 <!--EndFragment-->